 With a passion for travel and a desire to understand the world we inhabit, Ana Mitchell (she/her), graduated from The Ohio State University with a double major in anthropology and comparative cultural studies with a French minor.
 It was at Ohio State where Ana and Tan’s paths crossed, working her senior year as Tan’s marketing and communications assistant at the Center for Languages, Literatures, and Cultures.
 She published numerous profiles and interviews and maintained a robust weekly newsletter and social media that reached over 30,000 subscribers.

-You can currently find Ana residing in the southwest of France, in the beautiful Basque Country, where she is also teaching English part-time at a high school.
 Her international experience and interdisciplinary studies have helped her foster strong communication and collaboration among diverse backgrounds, patience, and always a desire to learn from others.

 Design & Project Assistant